worace/todos/README.md

 <!--* A user should be able to change the status of a task without reloading the page.-->
 <!--* A user should be able to sort the tasks in a list by title, status, and due date without reloading the page.-->
 * A user should be able to filter the tasks in a list by name without reloading the page.
-* A user should be able to filter the tasks in a list by due date without reloading the page.
 <!--* A user should be able to filter the tasks in a list by status without reloading the page.-->
 <!--* A user should be able to see their archived tasks.-->